When you have Tennis Elbow you always seem to hear how important it is to "rest it as much as possible while it heals" – Or so they say…

 The Nirschl Orthopedic Center / Virgina Sportsmedicine Institute

 More here on tendon injuries

-To be more specific, tendons need tension and motion to heal, rehabilitate and stay strong and healthy.
+So, tendons need tension and motion to heal, rehabilitate and stay strong and healthy (and reverse degeneration.)

-Nirschl goes on to say that complete immobilization – not letting it move at all, in other words – is not the proper treatment for Tennis Elbow because it causes muscle weakness and atrophy, and decreased blood supply.
+In other words, to try and keep your tendons from moving at all (total rest) is not the proper treatment for Tennis Elbow because it causes muscle weakness and atrophy, and decreased blood supply.

 Splints, braces, straps and tape all restrict movement and circulation to varying degrees, and can slow your healing down.

 Yes, even though you may feel better when you’re wearing them!
 Like most so-called treatments they’re very deceptive.

 See this article and video on braces as a Tennis Elbow treatment.

 Now, does this mean you don’t need to bother reducing the activity that caused your Tennis Elbow in the first place?